bloombloombloom/Bloom/src/TargetController/README.md

     std::chrono::milliseconds(1000) // Response timeout
 );

-const auto& data = readmemoryResponse->data;
+const auto& data = readMemoryResponse->data;
 ```

 `readMemoryResponse` will be of type `std::unique_ptr<TargetController::Responses::TargetMemoryRead>`.

 The `CommandManager::sendCommandAndWaitForResponse<CommandType>(std::unique_ptr<CommandType> command, std::chrono::milliseconds timeout)`
 member function is a template function.
 It will issue the command to the TargetController and wait for a response, or
 until a timeout has been reached.
-Because `CommandManager::sendCommandAndWaitForResponse()` is a template function, it
+Because it is a template function, it is able to resolve the appropriate response
-is able to resolve the appropriate response type at compile-time (see the `SuccessResponseType` alias in some command
+type at compile-time (see the `SuccessResponseType` alias in some command classes).
+If the TargetController responds
-classes).
-If the TargetController responds with an error, or the timeout is reached,
-`CommandManager::sendCommandAndWaitForResponse()` will throw an exception.
+with an error, or the timeout is reached, `CommandManager::sendCommandAndWaitForResponse()` will throw an exception.

 #### The TargetControllerConsole class